-Michael Hart is a contemporary art producer, fine art photographer, website designer and performer living in Barcelona, Spain.
+Michael Hart is an artist, photographer and producer based in both Barcelona, Spain and Saint-Cirq-Lapopie, France.
 He was born in New Orleans, Louisiana in 1981 and grew up in a suburb of Fort Worth, Texas.
-His mother Mary is a retired school teacher and his father Robert is a Pulitzer Prize winning photo journalist.
+His mother is a retired school teacher and his father is a Pulitzer Prize winning photojournalist.

 Hart both started working as a professional actor in 1994 at twelve with the Shakespeare Festival of Fort Worth and started training as a dancer in 1997 when he was fifteen at the Booker T. Washington High School for the Performing and Visual Arts in Dallas.
 That was also the year he started taking photographs.